 - On site meeting with one of MVK landscape designers.

-- Discuss your vision, requests and potential for your property.
+- Discussion of your vision, requests and potential for your property.

 - Assess scope of work.